 Secondly, it does not have auto page turning detection technology.
 You would have to press the scan button or use the foot pedal each time you turn the page on the book.

-While it does lack in some aspects, when it comes to quality, popularity and reliability, this is the best overhead scanner for books and other documents.
+While it does lack in some aspects, when it comes to quality, popularity and reliability, this is the best overhead scanner for historical documents and other books.
 We highly recommend it.

 While it is more expensive than the CZUR ET16, it does have few technologies up its sleeve that make the price justifiable.